-Materialistic items are often recreated in paper-mâché and burnt too as an offering to the spirits.
-Paper boats and floating lanterns are also released, with an idea that lost spirits can use them as a guide.
+Several items are often recreated through paper-mache and then burnt as an offering for the spirits.
+Paper boats are released along with floating lanterns to enable spirits to use them as guides.

-Hungry Ghost Festival 2018 Singapore
+Singapore Hungry Ghost Festival

-The Hungry Ghost Festival and Modern Singapore
+Hungry Ghost Festival 2022 Singapore

 The festival is one of the key landmarks on Singapore’s calendar and is accompanied by several events and performances.
 Picture Halloween in the U.S. and you can experience something similar here in Singapore.